 Budget: 15lb kettlebell: ~$30

-We love these TRX bands, especially when you are starting out with exercise.
+I love suspension straps, especially when you are starting out with exercise.
 Adding support to exercises can help to decrease pain and improve range of motion.

 These straps can easily hang from any door in your home, providing bodyweight support to common exercises like squats and lunges that are typically painful with arthritis.

-The video below shows our favorite exercises that we use with our clients regularly.
+The video below shows some of my favorite movements with these straps.
 You can find more exercises in this blog post.

-You can find these bands for less than $80 here.
+You can find these bands here.
 It is a steal for how beneficial these bands are and are a must for arthritis exercise equipment.

 3. Hip Circle Resistance Bands